dr-useless/gobler/readme.md

 As per [$NETWORK](#$NETWORK), can be any value supported by the Dial method, depending on your choice of network.

 ### --a $AUTH
-The `-a` auth flag is for the (optional) auth secret, as set in your gobkv config.
+The `-a` auth flag is for the (optional) auth secret, as set in your rkteer config.

 # get
 ```
-./gobler get $KEY
+./rkteer get $KEY
 ```
 Fairly self-explanatory; get the value for a given key.

 # set
 ```
-./gobler set $KEY $VALUE --ttl $TTL
+./rkteer set $KEY $VALUE --ttl $TTL
 ```
 Write a value for a given key.